CouchCMS/Documentation/src/contents/concepts/on-page-editing.md

 Submitting the form simply toggles the value of the session variable named **inline\_edit\_on** and refreshes the page.
 The current state of the variable then dictates whether or not onpage editing becomes available.

-That brings us to the end of our little tutorial.<br/>
+That brings us to the end of our little tutorial.
 Following is a complete documentation of all the tags made available by the **inline** module.

 ## Tags Documentation: